Robert Mallet: Other work

 During the Crimean War he designed a 42 LT mortar of 36 in calibre capable of throwing a 2400 lb shell a distance of 1.5 mi.
 The huge mortar was built in sections to allow transport, but was too late to be used in action.
 An example has been preserved at the Royal Artillery base in Woolwich and one is displayed before the Royal Armouries Fort Nelson near Portsmouth.

-Mallet was elected Fellow of the Royal Society in 1854, and in 1861 moved to London, where he became a consulting engineer and edited The Practical Mechanic's Journal.
-He was awarded the Telford Medal by the Institution of Civil Engineers in 1859, followed by the Cunningham Medal of the Royal Irish Academy for his research into the theory of earthquakes in 1862 and the Wollaston medal of the Geological Society of London in 1877, the Geological Society's highest award.
+Mallet was elected Fellow of the Royal Society in 1854, and in 1861 relocated to London, where he became a consulting engineer and edited The Practical Mechanic's Journal.
+He was awarded the Telford Medal by the Institution of Civil Engineers in 1859, followed by the Cunningham Medal of the Royal Irish Academy for his research into the theory of earthquakes in 1862 and the Wollaston medal of the Geological Society of London in 1877, the Geological Society's greatest award.

+Between 1840 and 1852 Mallet designed a buckled iron plate to be used as buckled-plate flooring base to the road surface of bridges.
+In the 1860s he also introduced buckled railway sleepers.

 Blind for the last seven years of his life, he died at Stockwell, London, on 5 November 1881 and is buried at West Norwood Cemetery.